 The common cold can cause fluid to build up and may make a person temporarily lose their ability to hear.
-Hearing loss usually worsens when a cold, but treatment can also help relieve symptoms.
+Hearing loss usually worsens when a person has a cold, but treatment can help relieve symptoms.

 Rarely, prolonged congestion may lead to an infection that can lead to permanent hearing loss.

 This article will explain how a person can get hearing loss from a cold.
 It also explores possible complications, prevention, and when to consult a doctor.